 Before jumping into the hike, I wanted to point out a few very important things:

-2) The cable car hours are from 8:00AM – 5:45PM in July & August and 8:30AM – 4:45PM from September to June.
-You simply need to make sure to get there before the last cable car.
-The one way cost down does not come cheap at 37.50 Euro.
+2) Cable Car Hours: The cable car hours are from 8:00AM – 5:45PM in July & August and 8:30AM – 4:45PM from September to June.
+You simply need to make sure to get to the top before the last cable car.
+The one way cost down does not come cheap at 40 Euro.

 With that said, let’s get into the details and pictures of the hike.
 I have split the trail into a few main sections and also noted approximate hiking times for each.